Tulsi or Holy basil is a widely known herb in the family Lamiaceae. It is native to India and vastly cultivated throughout Southeast Asia.

 Eugenol, a terpene with pain-relieving properties found in Tulsi reduces aches in the body.

-Camphene, cineole, and eugenol present in Tulsi helps to reduce cold and congestion in the chest.
+Camphene, cineole and eugenol present in Tulsi help reduce cold and congestion in the chest.

 Juice of Tulsi leaves mixed with honey and ginger is effective in bronchitis, asthma, influenza, cough and cold.

-Phytochemicals present in Tulsi have strong antioxidant property.
+Phytochemicals present in Tulsi have strong antioxidant properties.
 Thus, they help in protecting us from skin, liver, oral and lung cancers.

 Extract of Tulsi leaves has shown to lower blood glucose levels in patients with type 2 Diabetes.